Princess Madeleine, Duchess of Hälsingland and Gästrikland: First engagement

 Madeleine announced her engagement to lawyer Jonas Bergström (b.
 1979) in August 2009.
 She said in her engagement interview that they became engaged in Capri in early June that year.
 An engagement dinner took place on the engagement day in Solliden Palace on Öland.
 The engagement could only take place after Bergström had been awarded the official approval of the Swedish Cabinet Regeringen and that had been communicated to her father, the King.

 The wedding was originally due to take place in the second half of 2010 but was postponed due to "many things happening in an intense period of time", mainly her sister Victoria's wedding in June.
 Queen Silvia denied the rumoured relationship issues.
 However, media reporting of the relationship issues escalated, and on 24 April 2010 it was announced that the wedding would not go ahead, and the engagement was broken off.

-After her relationship with Bergström ended, Madeleine moved to New York City, where she worked for the World Childhood Foundation, the organisation that her mother co-founded.

 Marriage and children

 Princess Madeleine and Christopher O'Neill following their wedding.

 On 25 October 2012, the Swedish Royal Court announced Princess Madeleine's engagement with the British-born American financier Christopher O'Neill.
 On 23 December 2012, it was announced that the wedding would take place on 8 June 2013, at the Royal Palace chapel in Stockholm.
-O'Neill chose to remain untitled: a member of the Swedish royal family must hold Swedish citizenship which O'Neill declined.
+O'Neill chose to remain untitled, as members of the Swedish royal family must hold Swedish citizenship, which O'Neill declined.